For students currently in grades 9–12

 $7,890 + airfare

 Immerse yourself in a remote village at the base of Nepal’s Everest Valley and collaborate with locals on meaningful projects.
 During your student travel program in Nepal, help with construction of a community building and teach English to Sherpa youth and young Buddhist monks.
-Rest and reflect in a monastery, collect stories of the Dalai Lama from Tibetan refugees, and trek through Himalayan villages with the backdrop of Mount Everest on this high school summer service program.
+Rest and reflect in a monastery, collect stories of the Dalai Lama from Tibetan refugees, and trek through Himalayan villages on this high school summer service program.

 • Help build a community building and teach English to local youth